skyde/Interaction/README.md

-# Interaction
+# Goal

-Ergonomic computer control without taking hands off keyboard.
+Ergonomic computer control without taking hands off the keyboard.

+# Overview

-Uses eye tracking, footpedals and keyboard macros.
-Originally made for injured wrist, but is comfortable for day to day use.
+Using eye tracking, footpedals and keyboard macros created system for interaction with the computer.

+Originally made for injured wrist, but is very comfortable for day to day use since strain on the body is minimal.

+# Eye Gaze

+Eye tracking is used to control the mouse.

+A combination of eye and head movement results in quite accurate mouse control, enough to do a programming job professionally.

+It takes a bit of time to get used to controlling the mouse through eye gaze control, but after a few months of usage it's just as natural as using a mouse.

 # Keyboard

-Avoid pressing more than one key at a time (chording) to reduce hand strain.
+One of the main sources of strain using a keyboard comes from pressing combinations of more than one key at a time (chording).

-Left footpedal turns every key into a macro, so all common shortcuts are a single keypress.

-Keyboard layout is Colemak Mod DH rather than qwerty.
-I use a Kinesis Advantage 2 LF, a nice ergo keyboard.
+To reduce this all common shortcuts have been moved to single keypress macros.
+Pressing down the left footpedal turns every key on the keyboard into a macro.

 ![kinesis layout](images/kinesis%20layout.png?raw=true)
 ![kinesis layout alternate](images/kinesis%20layout%20alternate.png?raw=true)

-Colemak Mod DH:
-https://colemakmods.github.io/mod-dh/
+Keyboard layout is also Colemak Mod DH, further reducing hand strain. https://colemakmods.github.io/mod-dh/

+I also use a Kinesis Advantage 2 LF, a nice ergo keyboard.

 # Footpedals

-Left and right mouse clicks have been moved to the feet as the mouse is gaze based.
+Mouse input position is gaze based, so there need to be a way to click the mouse.
+Mouse clicks have been moved to the feet.

+I experimented with using blinking and winking to click, but found this was too distracting and not accurate enough.

-Shift has also been moved to the feet to remove chording when typing.
+Shift has also been moved to the feet as this further reduces 'chording' when typing.

 Left Foot: